Creation of a Geo-Redundant On-Premise Cloud

 All started with three things:

 I got a fixed public IPv4 at home unintentionally and for free first.
-This was first shocking and then I thought on what to do with it.
+This was first shocking and then I thought about what to do with it.
 My first guess was to connect all my locations via site-to-site VPN so I can connect to them easily.
 This was done quite fast and is surprisingly stable, although the other locations are hidden behind a CG-NAT.
 Secondly, I was in need of a website.
 Everybody needs a website, so I need one as well.
-I looked for hoster online, but they were either expensive or got me things I did not need.
+I looked for web hoster online, but they were either expensive or got me things I did not need.
 Then I realised, that I need three things for hosting a website.
 1.)
 An IP (check), 2.) a domain (check - got it for mailing purposes), and 3.) a server (check, got a NAS).
 So I deployed my website on the NAS first and had the first service running on that public fixed IPv4.
 And then I was in need for a replacement for the really old NAS, which led to my PVE setup.
-And then I though: why not make it redundant, why not distribute it along the other locations.
+And then I though: why not make it redundant, why not distribute it along the other locations?

 Setup